 By “the channels,” I mean the blogs that are native to the Disqus comments platform.
 People used to be able to start blogs (“channels”) willy-nilly on Disqus.
 That feature was turned off some months ago, but lots of channels still exist.

 Why the channels?
-At the time of this writing, TGR has over 5,700 followers and the FRA has over 9,900.
-This blog as a little over 60 followers by comparison.
+At the time of this writing, TGR has over 5,700 followers.
+This blog has about 70 followers by comparison.
 If you post something on the channels, lots of people see it.
 We also have lively discussions with comments sometimes running into the hundreds.

-The FRA is an expressly Islamic channel.
-TGR is for everything else.
-The channels also offer the variety that necessarily comes from various people contributing discussions.
+The channels also offer the variety that necessarily comes from various people contributing to discussions.
 Whereas here, so far it’s just me.

 I’m not planning to leave the channels.
 Rather I have the ambitious plan of keeping them and stepping things up here as well.